u6587017/ai_eng_test_connectedTech/README.md

 # AI Engineer Selection Test
-Detecting multiple bottles using OpenCV in Python
+Detecting blue water bottles in a plastic bag using OpenCV in Python

-### Objective
+### Problem statement
 The objective of this test is to find the blue water bottles in a plastic bag in the image and identify them by counting them and display a screenshot. <br />
-It utilizes OpenCV to perform perspective correction, morphological segmentation, and contour analysis to accurately identify bottle openings.<br />
+My approach utilizes OpenCV to perform perspective correction, morphological segmentation, and contour analysis to accurately identify blue bottle caps.<br />

 ### Prerequisites
 You need Python 3.11 installed along with the following libraries: